SEEING PALESTINE: POLITICAL TOURISM

 IN 2025

-In a way you have to feel for the Israelis: they want to get this little genocide in the rear view mirror and get on with normal living like everyone else.
-Certainly everyone else or their relatives or forbears have done the deed: in Europe, in Africa, North America, wherever.
-But now, when poor little Israel wants a genocide of her own, down rain the complaints and criticisms.
+In a perverse way you have to feel for the Israelis: they want to get this little genocide in the rear view mirror and get on with normal living like everyone else.
+And everyone else or their relatives or forbears have done the deed: in Europe, in Africa, North America, wherever.
+But now, when poor little Israel wants to have a genocide, down rain the complaints and criticisms.

-The reason for that, however is not prejudice against Israel; it is that it’s so horrible to look at every day on the news.
-But maybe Israel will still be allowed.
-We’re still waiting to see if the USA will back them all the way to the end, that being ethnic cleansing, a final solution, of sorts.
+The reason for that, though, is not prejudice against Israel; it’s that it’s so horrible to look at every day in the news.
+And maybe Humanity has had enough of it.
+However, on the other hand, maybe Israel will still be allowed; we’re waiting to see if the USA will back her all the way to the end, a final solution of sorts.

-To be sure, Israel’s troubles are partly of her own making, and she has been a bit cavalier about expanding the list of likely enemies: attacking nearly everyone in the neighborhood, seizing extra territory from Syria and Lebanon (Israel does not define her borders, and in every version it would seem there’s a bigger one trying to get out); blowing international aid workers off the road, killing hundreds of journalists; bombing hospitals, schools, tent cities, infrastructure; terrorizing Mercy missions on the high seas; exploding people’s cell phones as they go shopping; and lately (July and August), using starvation as a weapon of war, shooting people as they approach the few food distribution sites allowed, those being run by Israeli and the U.S.A.
+There is no denying that Israel’s troubles are partly of her own making.
+(That sentence implies a ‘but;’ so stay tuned for it, because this is going to take a while).
+She has been cavalier about expanding the list of likely enemies: carrying out assassinations and attacks on the cities of other countries in the neighborhood, seizing extra territory from Syria and Lebanon (Israel does not define her borders, and every version of her seems to contain a bigger one trying to get out); blowing international aid workers off the road, killing hundreds of journalists and medics; bombing hospitals, schools, tent cities, infrastructure, including sewage; terrorizing Mercy missions on the high seas; exploding people’s cell phones as they go shopping; and lately, not only using starvation as a weapon of war, but shooting people as they approach the few food distribution sites allowed, they being run by Israeli and the U.S.A.

-There were bound to be a lot of unhappy Muslims around the world, but last week Israel bombed a Catholic church, killing the priest, potentially adding another sizable number of distressed religious folk.
+There were bound to be a lot of unhappy Muslims around the world, but Israel also bombed a Catholic church, killing the priest and others, potentially adding another sizable number of religious folk.

-If the actions of Israel, the state, weren’t enough, her allies in the ‘civilized world’ have exacerbated difficulties by attempting a rearguard action to combat ‘antisemitism.’
-Both sides in this dispute, (if one may euphemistically call it that; it’s really more like a mugging) are semitic peoples.
-If one wanted to fight antisemitism, Israel would be the primary target; it is the nation currently doing the most harm to semites.
+If the actions of Israel, the state, weren’t enough, her allies in the ‘civilized world’ have exacerbated things by attempting a rearguard action to combat ‘antisemitism.’
+Both sides in this dispute (if one may euphemistically call it that; it’s really more like a mugging) are semitic peoples.
+If one truly wanted to fight antisemitism, Israel would be the primary target, as the nation currently doing the most harm to semites.
 A close second would be the USA, for providing the explosives and diplomatic cover.

-But back to the subject at hand, Jews, and especially Jewish organizations, are the most important allies Palestinians have.
-It has been so for decades but is now more than ever.
+But to the subject at hand: Jews, and especially Jewish organizations, are the most important allies Palestinians have.
+This has been so for decades but is more important now than ever, as the ethnic cleansing escalates and voices become more strident.

-Jews can, and do, oppose this genocide with maximum vigor and credibility.
-They are absolutely key to stopping it and resolving the root problem.
+Jews can, and do, oppose this genocide with maximum vigor and credibility, and they are absolutely key to stopping it and resolving the root problem.
 A couple of examples: I spent one day in Jerusalem with the Israeli Committee Against The Demolition of Houses, ICAHD, helping rebuild a house the Israeli Defense Forces, IDF, had knocked down several times.
-The work team consisted of Europeans on a tour with ICAHD, Palestinian workers and ourselves, overlapping with them for that one day to hear a lecture and get the flavor of their work.
+The work team consisted of Europeans on a tour with ICAHD, Palestinian workers and ourselves, overlapping with them for one day to hear a lecture and get the flavor of their work.
 On another day our group sat with the Israeli Human Rights Organization, B’Tselem; the thrust of their work at the time was documentation, partly by giving cameras to Palestinians.
-The point is, these are are Jewish organizations, and for that matter, Israeli.
+The point is, these are are Jewish organizations, Israeli.

 In 2005 the term Apartheid was not in use by B’Tselem to describe Israeli Society.
-But it is now, and is applied by them and Human Rights Watch and Amnesty International, all major, unbiased Organizations.
-Their reasons for employing it are thoroughly documented online.
+But it is now, and is applied by them and Human Rights Watch and Amnesty International, all major, unbiased organizations.
+Their reasons for employing it are online.
 On July 28, 2025, along with Physicians For Human Rights— Israel, B’Tselem upgraded its criticism to genocide in a report called, ‘Our Genocide.’

 In 2005, it seemed to me, that Palestinians in the West Bank. were already living under Apartheid, one population holding the other at gunpoint, pretty much continuously.
 Israeli Jeeps with young soldiers toting machine guns drove up and down the streets of Palestinian cities, and the best roads between those cities were not available to Palestinians.
 They were for Jews and foreigners only.